Battery-free Game Boy

 Venue: ACM IMWUT / UbiComp 2020

-Press: CNET, The Wall Street Journal, Mashable, Hackaday, The Verge, Gizmodo, Engadget, PCMag, The Register, Tech Times, Nintendo Life, Daily Mail, The Independent, r/gadgets, Seeker
+Press: CNET, The Wall Street Journal, Mashable, Hackaday, The Verge, Gizmodo, Engadget, PCMag, The Register, Tech Times, Nintendo Life, Daily Mail, The Independent, r/gadgets, Naked Gaming, Seeker

 This project originates from the question: can we game-on-the-go without batteries?
 Batteries add size, weight, bulk, cost and especially inconvenience because of constant recharging—to any device.
 Energy can be generated by mashing buttons while gaming, and readily available energy from sunlight is all around us, so why not use this energy for battery-free mobile gaming!
 Significant challenges in software resiliency and efficiency, hardware operation and energy usage first need to be solved, but would represent a fundamental advancement over non-interactive (and not very fun) battery-free devices that currently exist.